• Skip to primary navigation

 1. Once your shamrock pops have hardened, allow them to sit at room temperature for at least 15 minutes before decorating.

-2. Add a drop of green candy melts to the backside of each of the candy eyes and press them onto the shamrock.
+2. Add a drop of green candy melts to the backside of each candy eye and press them onto the shamrock.

 3. Do the same with the green M&M nose.